-Father Alphonse de Valk and the End of an Era « Catholic Insight
+Remembering Father Alphonse de Valk « Catholic Insight

 And redress it he did.
 Father de Valk did not balk at criticizing the culture of death and those who supported it, or were too pusillanimous in fighting against it, when such was their duty, including, sadly, members of his own priesthood.
 All in all, he wrote, taught and acted in the spirit of truth, humility and charity, without which no growth in virtue, and no good fruit, is possible.
 His vivid words and lively writing style will stand the test of time.

 A true pro-life witness, he put his words and beliefs into action.
-Father de Valk spent countless hours faithfully praying in front of Morgentaler’s abortuary, being arrested and incarcerated.
+Father de Valk spent countless hours faithfully praying in front of Morgentaler’s abortuary, being arrested and incarcerated for one fateful evening.
 He was one of the ‘fourteen’ pro-lifers sued by the immoral and reckless NDP government under Bob Rae.

 As if this were not enough, Father de Valk is the co-founder of the Catholic Civil Rights League (1985), whose mission is to maintain a Catholic presence in the secular culture, as well as the Family Coalition Party (1987), to provide a solid, pro-life political presence, both of which have done untold good in witnessing to life and family.
 He was also involved in the Marian movement of priests, to promote sacerdotal spirituality.